Blog/Testimonials·8 min read

 Webflow testimonial page example

-This customer testimonial page showcases customer success stories from companies building live websites with Webflow, sharing real results and project outcomes.
+The testimonial page showcases customer success stories from companies building live websites with Webflow, sharing real results and project outcomes.

-• Customers’ Stories from agencies and enterprises.
+• Customer stories from agencies and enterprises.

 • Measurable results like engagement and growth metrics.